 Occasionally, the momentum produced by the forces of demand and supply will become so plainly marked as to develop a well-defined zone of activity; that is, the alternating buying and selling waves form a price path or channel whose upper and lower limits are easily identified by a series of tops and bottoms confined within parallel, or nearly parallel, lines.

 The drawing of the channel line is very simple.
 In an uptrend, first, draw the support or demand line along with the lows (A-C).
-Then draw a line from the first prominent peak (point B), which is parallel to the support or demand trend line.
-Both lines move up to the right, forming a channel If the next rally reaches and backs off from the channel line (at point D), then a channel may exist.
+Then, draw a line from the first prominent peak (point B) parallel to the support or demand trend line.
+Both lines move up to the right, forming a channel.
+If the next rally reaches and backs off from the channel line (at point D), then a channel may exist.
 If prices drop back to the original trendline (at point E), then a channel probably does exist.
-The same holds true for a downtrend, but of course in the opposite direction
+The same holds true for a downtrend, but of course, in the opposite direction.

-In the uptrend supply line act as overbought, the price will be reverse from the supply line.
-Support line act as oversold
+In the uptrend, the supply line acts as overbought, and the price will be reversed from the supply line.
+The support line acts as an oversold.

 Use of Trendline in Trading: